 a.
-The Commission shall provide for the development and maintenance of a coordinated licensure information system (coordinated database) and reporting system containing licensure and disciplinary action information on all psychologists individuals to whom this compact is applicable in all compact states as defined by the rules of the commission.
+The commission shall provide for the development and maintenance of a coordinated licensure database and reporting system containing licensure and disciplinary action information on all psychologists to whom this compact is applicable in all compact states as defined by the rules of the commission.

-- b.
-Notwithstanding any other provision of state law to the contrary, a compact state shall submit a uniform data set to the coordinated database on all licensees as required by the rules of the 4 commission, including: identifying information; licensure data; significant investigatory information; adverse actions against a psychologist's license; an indicator that a psychologist's authority to practice interjurisdictional telepsychology or temporary authorization to practice is revoked; non-confidential information 9 related to alternative program participation information; any denial 10 of application for licensure, and the reasons for such denial; and 11 other information which may facilitate the administration of this 12 compact, as determined by the rules of the commission. - The coordinated database administrator shall promptly notify all compact states of any adverse action taken against, or significant investigative information on, any licensee in a compact state. - Compact states reporting information to the coordinated database may designate information that may not be shared with the public without the express permission of the compact state reporting the information. - Any information submitted to the coordinated database that is subsequently required to be expunged by the law of the compact state reporting the information shall be removed from the coordinated database.
+b.
+Notwithstanding any other provision of state law to the contrary, a compact state shall submit a uniform data set to the coordinated database on all licensees as required by the rules of the commission, including: identifying information; licensure data; significant investigatory information; adverse actions against a psychologist's license; an indicator that a psychologist's authority to practice interjurisdictional telepsychology or temporary authorization to practice is revoked; non-confidential information related to alternative program participation information; any denial of application for licensure, and the reasons for such denial; and other information that may facilitate the administration of this compact, as determined by the rules of the commission.

+c.
+The coordinated database administrator shall promptly notify all compact states of any adverse action taken against, or significant investigative information on, any licensee in a compact state.

+d.
+Compact states reporting information to the coordinated database may designate information that may not be shared with the public without the express permission of the compact state reporting the information.

+e.
+Any information submitted to the coordinated database that is subsequently required to be expunded by the law of the compact state reporting the information shall be removed from the coordinated database.